-A private insurance company administers a low-cost Student Health and Accident Insurance Policy for Rhode Island College students.
-The administrator for the 2015-16 academic year is University Health Plans, Inc. A copy of the brochure may be found through their website.
-The preferred provider group is the PHCS Provider Network (a division of MultiPlan) and the participating pharmacy network is Catamaran; for R.I. provider locations, please visit www.phcs.com and for participating pharmacies visit www.mycatamaranrx.com.
+A private insurance company administers a low-cost Student Health Insurance Policy for Rhode Island College students.
+The administrator for the 2017-18 academic year is University Health Plans, Inc. A copy of the brochure may be found on their website, www.universityhealthplans.com.
+The preferred provider group is the PHCS Provider Network (a division of MultiPlan) and the participating pharmacy network is OptumRx; for R.I. provider locations, please visit

-All undergraduate degree students pre-registered for 9 or more credits are automatically billed for the insurance.
+All undergraduate degree students pre-registered for 9 or more credits by July 12, 2017 will be automatically billed for and enrolled in the insurance.
 Students may opt to waive this coverage if they have comparable coverage.
-Procedures to waive the insurance are available through the University Health Plans, Inc. website, www.universityhealthplans.com.
+Procedures to waive the insurance are available through the University Health Plans, Inc. website,

 International students are required to carry insurance and are automatically enrolled in the College's insurance plan, and may not waive it.

 Part-time, non-degree, and graduate students enrolled in a minimum of six (6) credits hours may enroll in the Rhode Island College Student Health Insurance Plan on a voluntary basis.
-To purchase coverage, you may enroll on-line at www.universityhealthplans.com and click on "Rhode Island College", where you will be given the prompt "Enroll".
-The enrollment deadline date is September 21, 2015 for the Fall Semester, and February 20, 2016 for the Spring Semester (open to newly enrolled students only).
+To purchase coverage, you may enroll on-line at www.universityhealthplans.com and click on "Rhode Island College", then “Enrollment Form” and choose the option for the “Voluntary Student Enrollment Form”.
+The enrollment deadline date is September 21, 2017 for the Fall Semester, and February 19, 2018 for the Spring Semester (open to newly enrolled students only).

 All students are strongly encouraged to carry medical insurance to cover unexpected emergencies and illnesses and to prevent disruption of educational goals due to catastrophic financial burdens.